KennaSecurity/All_Samples/NVD OS vs Application Vulnerabilities/README.md

 ## Updates/Edits needed to execute the script

+### 1: Create Custom Field
+Create a custom field with name *Vuln Type* in your platform and note the ID to be used in step #4.
+Details on 'How' to create custom field can be found in the attached *Vulnerability Type Custom Field.pdf*

-### 1: Update the base_url
+### 2: Update the base_url
 By default, https://api.kennasecurity.com/ is being used.
-Update it to w.r.t the customer's environment.
+Update it to w.r.t your environment.

-### 2: API Key Token
+### 3: API Key Token
 Set an environment variable named KENNA_API_KEY with your actual API key as its value.
 The way you do this can vary depending on your operating system and the interface you're using (command line, graphical interface, etc.).
 #### Windows:
 You can set an environment variable in Windows using the setx command in the command prompt: